xp-dojo/consumer-driven-contracts/README.md

 > **@Pete** can you sense check this and make sure i've got the right idea.
 We'll have some time to adjust but should if anything is way off!

+## Start with the Consumer

+Ensure the APIs you depend on don't change and accidentally break your applications.

 1. We want to include an account's description along with the account summary information in mobile app.

-   There is a `description` attribute in `Account` and `AccountSummary` but it's not returned by the `account-service` (producer).
-We'd like to add it.
+   There is a `description` attribute in `Account` and `AccountSummary`; it's returned by the `account-service` (producer) but is not currently used by any client (consumer).
+We'd like to include it in mobile application's contract when it gets account information.

-   Add a description to the mobile app's _contract_ and modify the tests to fail when run.
-This should demonstrate that the API does not yet send back the `description field`.
+   Add an **assertion** in the mobile app's _contract_ to verify the description field is valid.
+Run the test. **Hint:** look in `MobileConsumerAccountSummaryPactTest.java`.
+Ensure you have as assertion along the lines of `assertThat(account.getDescription()).isNotEmpty()`.

-1. Fix the failing test from the previous step.
+1. You should see the test fail until you simulate the server sending back the description.

+   Add the description field to the expected response in the contract (`MobileConsumerAccountSummaryPactTest`).
+Re-run the test and see it pass.

+   > This is simulating the server sending back an additional JSON field.
+Have a think how you could test if it actually is already.

 1. Display the description in the mobile app. **Hint:** look in `accountSummaryView.html` and `accountListView.html`.

+## Build out the Producer

+# Background

 ## Consumer Driven Contracts